hythloda/support-email/README.md

 * Submit — and it should send an email
 * Check Intercom to see if it is there (takes a few minutes)

-## Common Issues

-* `dispatch_failed` in Slack:
-    * This usually means the bot is crashing.
-    * Run heroku logs --tail to check what's wrong
-    * `heroku logs --tail --app slack-support-bot`
-* No email sent
-    * Double-check your email and app password

 ##  Need Help?
 * Feel free to open an issue in the repo or reach out to the project maintainer.
 Everyone starts somewhere — we've got you.